 I was almost skipping as I walked down the hall and across the crosswalk to Denise's office.
 I had to work hard to keep myself from giggling.
 I was "as giddy as a schoolboy" as Scrooge said of himself that Christmas morning.
 I knew that I was about to bring unbelievable pleasure and joy not only to Denise, but also to all those who would be blessed by her care.
 Having worked with her for years, I knew that our nurses would find working with Denise a great blessing as well.

 I had to wait a few minutes until she was free, but then I sat on the familiar love seat across from her desk.
 I can't even remember how I brought it up, or what I said, but I will never forget the look on her face.

 She cried.
 I cried.
 It was a dream come true for her and I was so thrilled to have been given the gift by my manager to be the one to make the offer to her.

 Denise came to work with us, and to show you her incredible impact, the next year, from a unit of twenty nurses, she received fourteen nominations for nurse of the year.
 She went on to receive the Nurse of the Year award from the hospital.

 Of all the wonderful moments I have shared with Denise through the years, this one will always stand out.
 The joy, the absolute giddiness I felt in walking over to office was amazing.
 The knowledge of how what I was about to do was going to impact her affected me tremendously.

 This is our Lord's response to us.
 It is His great joy and desire in doing things for us.
 I was joyful about Denise because I knew her, I loved her, I knew what her response would be.
 How much more does our Heavenly Father know us?
 How much more does He love us?
+How much more does He have to give us?
 We cannot imagine the joy He feels to be involved in our lives, to meet our needs, to be a part of us.